hansroland/reflex-dom-inbits/tutorial.md

 Most of the predefined input widgets are instances of the type class *HasValue*.
 Hence most of these widgets support the *value* function.
 All of these *value* functions return *Dynamic* values.

-The next example in *src/textinput02.hs* shows how to use some different options to configure a TextInput widget.
+The next example in *src/textinput02.hs* shows some examples how to configure a TextInput widget.

 ~~~ { .haskell }
 {-# LANGUAGE OverloadedStrings #-}